RobinChen121/robinchen121.github.io-12/research.md

 energy management contract service.
 In J. Wang, M. Kosaka & K. Xing (Eds.), Manufacturing servitization in the asia-pacifc (pp. 251–286).
 Singapore: Springer.

 * Zhen Chen.
-[Solution manual](https://robinchen121.github.io/manual-introduction-to-linear-optimization) of the book *Introduction to Linear Optimization* (Dimitris Bertsimas and John N. Tsitsiklis, Athena Scientific, 1997).
+[Solution manual](https://robinchen121.github.io/manual-introduction-to-linear-optimization){:target="_blank"} of the book *Introduction to Linear Optimization* (Dimitris Bertsimas and John N. Tsitsiklis, Athena Scientific, 1997).
 (Most of the solutions are collected from the internet and some are given by me)

 * Zhen Chen.
-[Data Science in Python](https://robinchen121.github.io/book-Python-Data-Science) . (handouts for the course "Data Science in Python", in Chinese)
+[Data Science in Python](https://robinchen121.github.io/book-Python-Data-Science) {:target="_blank"}. (handouts for the course "Data Science in Python", in Chinese)

 ### Conferences